 1. Have Multiple Locations Per SKU

-This can also cause errors, for example an order picker could accidentally picks the wrong item since it is placed between several different SKUs.
+This can also cause errors, for example, an order picker could accidentally pick the wrong item since it is placed between several different SKUs.
 Therefore, having a discrete pickup location for each SKU is a must.

 You certainly don’t want to spend a lot of time picking your top-selling items.
 So, it’s important to separate them from the slow-moving ones.

-Make sure the bin location for the most popular items is quite close to the packaging and shipping area.
-You can place your slow-moving inventory a little further.
+Therefore make sure the bin location for the most popular items is quite close to the packaging and shipping area.
+In addition, you can place your slow-moving inventory a little further.

 Read the related article: 6 Inventory Management Hacks for Manufacturers